niklastoe/classifier_metric_uncertainty/README.rst

 Classifier Metric Uncertainty Due to Small Sample Sizes
 ======

+Classifier metrics (such as accuracy, sensitivity, specificity, precision...) are highly uncertain if they are calculated from a small sample size.
+Unfortunately, these point estimates are often considered to be exact.
-We present a Bayesian method to determine the metric uncertainty for (binary) classifiers.
+We present a Bayesian method to determine metric uncertainty.
 The corresponding paper will be submitted soon and explains the underlying concepts.
 This repository contains the implementation in Python.